An equality between entanglement and uncertainty

 \subsection{Operational examples}

 To gain further intuition about~\eqref{eq:mainResult}, let us first return to the uncertainty game discussed earlier.
-In what follows we refer to $H_2(A|B)\geq 0$ as the Heisenberg regime and $H_2(A|B)< 0$ as the EPR regime.
-Note that in terms of the operational interpretations of $H_2$, we can rewrite~\eqref{eq:mainResult} as
+Note that in terms of the operational interpretations of the conditional R\'{e}nyi $2$-entropy, we can rewrite~\eqref{eq:mainResult} as

 In the game, Bob prepares a state $\rho_{AB}$ and sends the $A$ system to Alice.
 She measures $A$ in one basis chosen uniformly at random from the complete set of $d_A+1$ MUBs, and announces the basis (the index $\theta$) to Bob.
 Bob's task is to guess Alice's outcome using the pretty good measurement on $B$.
-Equation~\eqref{eq:mainOperational} says that Bob's ability to win or lose this game is quantitatively connected to the entanglement of $\rho_{AB}$, as measured by $F^{\pg}(A|B)$.
+Equation~\eqref{eq:mainOperational} says that Bob's ability to win or lose this game is quantitatively connected to the recoverable entanglement fidelity of $\rho_{AB}$, as measured by $F^{\pg}(A|B)$.

 Let us consider a number of special cases that illustrate this concept.
-If $\rho_{AB}$ is the maximally entangled state, we have $F^{\pg} = 1$ and Bob can guess Alice's measurement outcome perfectly regardless of which measurement she performs, i.e., $P_{\rm guess}^{\pg}(K|B\Theta=\theta) = 1$ for all $\theta$.
+In what follows we refer to $H_2(A|B)\geq 0$ as the Heisenberg-limited regime and $H_2(A|B)< 0$ as the enhanced regime.
+As we will see below, this terminology refers to two distinct regimes, one in which Bob's guessing probability is restricted by a Heisenberg-like uncertainty relation (see Eq.~\eqref{eq:HeisenbergLimited1}), and the other in which his guessing probability can be enhanced beyond this restriction (although of course not in violation of the uncertainty principle).
+For example, if $\rho_{AB}$ is the maximally entangled state, we have $F^{\pg}(A|B)=1$ and Bob can guess Alice's measurement outcome perfectly regardless of which measurement she performs, i.e., $P_{\rm guess}^{\pg}(K|B\Theta=\theta)=1$ for all $\theta$.
 That is, there is no uncertainty as expected.
 If Bob prepares $\rho_{AB}$ with less than maximal entanglement, then $F^{\pg}(A|B)<1$ and there will be at least one basis for which Bob cannot perfectly guess the outcome.
 Thus, there is at least some amount of uncertainty expressed quantitatively as $H_2(K|B\Theta)$.
+If $\rho_{AB}$ is separable, then Bob is stuck in the Heisenberg-limited regime ($F^{\pg} \leq 1/d_A$) and his ability to guess is very poor, constrained by the uncertainty relation

-If $\rho_{AB}$ is separable, then Bob is stuck in the Heisenberg regime ($F^{\pg} \leq 1/d_A$) and his ability to guess is very poor, constrained by the uncertainty relation $P_{\rm guess}^{\pg}(K|B\Theta) \leq 2/(d_A+1)$.
 This illustrates that entanglement is necessary for Bob to gain an advantage in the guessing game.